Unfolding and Fusion: Debiased Inference for Generalized Multilayer Latent Space Models: Theory

-\begin{remark} Assumption~\ref{assumption:regularities-on-ell} specifies smoothness conditions on the individual log-likelihood function $l_{m,i,j}(\cdot)$, which are commonly used in the literature \citep{bai2003inferential, wangMaximumLikelihoodEstimation2022}.
-The first and second conditions in Assumption~\ref{assumption:regularities-on-ell} ensure the concavity for each $\ell_{m,i,j}(\cdot)$ and the boundedness of its third order derivative, when true parameters lie in a compact set.
+\begin{remark} Assumption~\ref{assumption:regularities-on-ell} specifies smoothness conditions on the individual log-likelihood function $\ell_{m,i,j}(\cdot)$, which are commonly used in the literature \citep{bai2003inferential, wangMaximumLikelihoodEstimation2022}.
+The first and second conditions in Assumption~\ref{assumption:regularities-on-ell} ensure the concavity for each $\ell_{m,i,j}(\cdot)$ and the boundedness of its third and fourth-order derivatives, when true parameters lie in a compact set.
 The third condition states that the score functions are sub-exponential, which is important in establishing the error bounds for the estimators.
 Assumption~\ref{assumption:regularities-on-ell} holds for many types of $g_{ijt}(\cdot\mid x_{ijt})$ in \eqref{eq:model}, including linear, logistic, Probit, and Poisson models. \end{remark}

 We now study the asymptotic behavior of $\widehat{\UU}_m$ and $\widehat{\VV}_m$ for $m \in [2]$.
 The following Theorem~\ref{thm:loading_individual_consistency} establishes the uniform convergence for the estimated latent positions.